Analysis | Where America’s deadliest volcanoes are

 New lava vents continue to open up on Hawaii's Big Island this week as a result of the Kilauea volcano eruption, destroying homes and prompting evacuations in the region.

 Although the images of roiling lava flows demolishing homes and chewing up cars are terrifying, no fatalities caused by the volcanic activity have been reported.
-Findings from a database of global volcano fatalities published last year in the Journal of Applied Volcanology offer some clues as to why: Deaths linked to flowing lava are relatively rare, accounting for a tiny fraction of the world's volcano-driven mortality.
+Findings from a database of global volcano fatalities published last year in the Journal of Applied Volcanology offer clues: Deaths linked to flowing lava are relatively rare, accounting for a tiny fraction of the world's volcano-driven mortality.

 [Why the Earth is erupting on Hawaii's Big Island]